Advanced Sutureless Amniotic Membrane Pterygiectomy (ASAP)

 After the ASAP surgery, there may be a small amount of pain for a day or so.
 Your eye initially might feel itchy, gritty, or a bit dry.
 Sensitivity to light is also possible.

 These side effects should subside after a few days.
-Next-day and two-week follow appointments will be scheduled to ensure your eye is healing properly.
+Next-day and two-week follow-up appointments will be scheduled to ensure your eye is healing properly.

 You will need to keep your eye covered for the first day, and at night or in dirty environments for one month after surgery.